Dr Dawn Proctor conducts a thorough assessment and then works collaboratively with clients to select the most suitable model of therapy.

 Cognitive Behaviour Therapy (CBT) explores the link between thoughts, feelings and behaviours, examining how these contribute to psychological distress.
 CBT is the most widely researched model of treatment for anxiety and depression.
 Individuals typically like its structured, goal oriented, hands-on and pragmatic approach.
 Sessions begin with setting a clear and collaborative agenda, ending with the setting of homework tasks to be completed between appointments.
 Treatment aims to increase self-awareness, develop more balanced thinking and engagement in adaptive behaviours that move the person closer to their goals.
 The number of appointments is highly dependent on the clinical issue but might involve 12 – 14 one hour sessions.
 Homework or ‘home tasks’ help to generalise the skills learnt and might involve thought monitoring or small behavioural challenges aimed at addressing unhelpful patterns of thinking.

 Schema Therapy was developed by Jeffrey Young when he recognised that some clients who completed a course of CBT lapsed back into the same unhelpful cycle at a later date.
 Schemas are developed through life experiences and act like a ‘lens’ shaping the way we view the world.
 Maladaptive schemas or “lifetraps” develop when one or more core needs are unmet during childhood.
 The early maladaptive schemas lead to unhelpful themes or patterns of relating to others.
 This can lead to challenges in relationships with partners, friends and work colleagues.
 Maladaptive schemas fight for survival, continually gathering evidence that supports their existence and rejecting evidence that challenges them.
 Therapists help to build awareness of schema patterns and support healthy patterns of responding.
 Schema therapy is an integrative approach which combines aspects of CBT (see above) with experiential techniques.
 Sessions seek to elicit and shift schemas, encouraging more adaptive ways of relating to the self and others.
 Contrary to expectations, this therapy can be useful in both short or long term work, depending on the presenting issue and the way it is integrated with other modalities or techniques.
 Schema Therapy is applicable for a wide range of presenting problems, particularly where a repeating pattern has been identified in the way the person relates to others.
 The number of sessions is dependent on the nature of the presenting issue and can vary greatly but is likely to involve 18+ sessions.
-Dr Proctor is currently completing the requirements to be accredited as a schema therapist with the International Society of Schema Therapy (ISST).

 Eye Movement Desensitisation and Reprocessing (EMDR)